-How to Retain Top Talent to Farming and Agribusiness
+How to Retain Top Talent in Farming and Agribusiness

 Apple’s founder, Steve Jobs said that a small company depends on great people much more than a big company does.
 And this is certainly true for farming and agribusiness.